Integralist/integralist.co.uk/content/posts/refactoring-techniques.md

 This technique has a very similar intent to [Inline Temp](#inline-temp) in that one of its primary focuses is to aid the [Extract Method](#extract-method).

-The subtle but important difference between this technique and [Inline Temp](#inline-temp) is that the complex expression assigned to the temp needs to be first moved to a method (where as the [Inline Temp](#inline-temp) technique is different in that the temp may already be using a method invocation).
+The subtle but important difference between this technique and [Inline Temp](#inline-temp) is that the complex expression assigned to the temp needs to be first moved to a method (whereas the [Inline Temp](#inline-temp) technique is different in that the temp may already be using a method invocation).

 For example: